-The Tubman Chaplain Network (TCN) is a network dedicated to matching qualified women chaplains with current veteran servicewomen in need of spiritual counseling for moral injuries suffered during their military service.
-Named in honor of the deeply religious, courageous, and strong leader of the Underground Railroad, TCN supports women in their darkest hours and guides them to a place of personal freedom, empowerment and strength.
+The Harriet Tubman Network (HTN) is a chaplain group dedicated to matching qualified women chaplains with current veteran servicewomen in need of spiritual counseling for moral injuries suffered during their military service.
+Named in honor of the deeply religious, courageous, and strong leader of the Underground Railroad, HTN supports women in their darkest hours and guides them to a place of personal freedom, empowerment and strength.

 We are interviewing for Chaplains